 The temperature in Alaska is that of an oceanic climate.
 However, it varies greatly depending on which region of the state you belong in.

-Airport/s: The Ted Stevens Anchorage International Airport is the largest airport and main hub for flights that travel to Alaska.
+International Airport/s: The Ted Stevens Anchorage International Airport is the largest airport and main hub for flights that travel to Alaska.
 The following are other airports you can fly to if you want to travel to Alaska: